-Status in Aviculture: Debated, pure Lady Amherst are considered rare, but a census of breeders show this to be a very common aviary bird.
+Status in Aviculture: Debated, pure Lady Amherst are considered rare, but census of breeders show this to be a very common aviary bird.

 Breeding Age: While the adult plumage is not attained until the second year, first years birds are often fertile.